TargetProcess/taucharts-docs/plugins/tooltip.md

         tauCharts.api.plugins.get('tooltip')({
             // will see only name and age on tooltip
             formatters: {
+                // weight will be displayed as                // Person Weight: 50
                 age: {label: "Person Age", format: "03d"},    // Person Age   : 018
                 height: {
                     label: "Person Height",